Catholic Diocese of Vincennes: Diocese under Bishop Bruté (1834–1839)

-On 6 May 1834 Pope Gregory XVI issued a Papal Bull to erect the Diocese of Vincennes, the first episcopal see in Indiana.
+On 6 May 1834 Pope Gregory XVI issued a Papal Bull, Benedictus Deus, which confirmed the recommendations of the Second Provincial Council of Baltimore held in 1833.
+The bull erected the Diocese of Vincennes, the first episcopal see in Indiana, along with making other diocesan boundary changes.
 Fr.
 Simon Bruté de Rémur was consecrated as the first Bishop of Vincennes on 28 October 1834 at St. Louis, and arrived at Vincennes on 5 November 1834.
 At the time of his installation, there were only three priests in his diocese which covered all of Indiana and the eastern third of Illinois.
 Bishop Bruté made a point to visit each Catholic family in his diocese, regardless of the distance from his rectory at Vincennes.
-He also founded a college at Vincennes in 1837, and connected it to a theological seminary for men to train for the priesthood that had been established under the Eudists.
+He also founded a college at Vincennes in 1837, and connected it to a theological seminary for men to train for the priesthood which had been established under the Congregation of Jesus or "Eudists".
 In 1839 they purchased a building on the site of the first Vincennes University, which failed, and named the new school St. Gabriel's College.
 The college closed in 1845, but its building was home to St. Rose Academy until it moved to a new location in 1884.

 Bishop Bruté's devotion to the diocese contributed to his demise.
 He became ill while attending a provincial council in Baltimore, Maryland.
 The illness weakened his immune system, but he continued his duties until his death at Vincennes on 26 June 1839.
 His remains are buried in the St. Francis Xavier crypt at Vincennes.